 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-August 10 is the feast day of the Hieromartyr Sixtus, who became Bishop of Rome at a time when having that position meant almost certain death
+The Hieromartyr Sixtus became Bishop of Rome at a time when having that position meant almost certain death.

 Sixtus was born in Athens, and served the Church in Spain before settling in Rome.
 Competent and well-liked, he was an obvious choice to become Bishop of Rome.

 But in the third century the Church had to contend with an emperor, Valerian, who hated Christianity and feared the growing influence and social position of its followers.
 So strong was Valerian's opposition to the faith that any Christian matron who would not worship the gods was, by his decree, to be banished.
 Any Christian member of the imperial household who would not renounce the faith was to be enslaved and put to menial work on the imperial estates.

 The Bishop of Rome, as the most visible and influential Christian, was the special object of Valerian's hatred.
 Several men who preceded Sixtus in the position had been martyred, and that is why an appointment as Rome's bishop was seen as a death sentence.